A CFSG-free explicit Jordan's theorem over arbitrary fields: Introduction

 \begin{theorem} Let $K$ be any field, and let $\Gamma$ be a finite subgroup of $\mathrm{GL}_{n}(\overline{K})$.
 Then there are $\Gamma_{3}\unlhd\Gamma_{2}\unlhd\Gamma_{1}\unlhd\Gamma$, each of them normal inside $\Gamma$, such that \begin{enumerate}[(a)] \item $|\Gamma/\Gamma_{1}|\leq J'(n):=n^{n^{2^{23}n^{10}}}$; \item either $\Gamma_{1}=\Gamma_{2}$, or $\mathrm{char}(K)=p>0$ and $\Gamma_{1}/\Gamma_{2}$ is a product of finite simple groups of Lie type of characteristic $p$; \item $\Gamma_{2}/\Gamma_{3}$ is abelian of size not divisible by $\mathrm{char}(K)$; \item either $\Gamma_{3}=\{e\}$, or $\mathrm{char}(K)=p>0$ and $\Gamma_{3}$ is a $p$-group. \end{enumerate} \end{theorem}

-A version of Theorem~\ref{th:main} without any explicit expression for $J'(n)$ was proved by Larsen and Pink \cite{LP11}, without relying on CFSG.
-With the use of CFSG, Collins \cite{Col08} showed that we can take $J'(n)=(n+2)!$ for $n\geq 71$.
+A version of Theorem~\ref{th:main} without any explicit expression for $J'(n)$ was proved by Larsen and Pink~\cite{LP11}, without relying on CFSG.
+With the use of CFSG, Weisfeiler~\cite{Wei84} showed that we can take $J'(n)=\lfloor(3n+9)/2\rfloor!n^{O(\log n)}$, improved in~\cite{Wei12} to $J'(n)=(n+2)!$ for $n\geq 64$, and in~\cite{Col08} by Collins to $J'(n)=(n+1)!$ for $n\geq 71$ and $\mathrm{char}(K)\nmid n+2$.
 Our goal is to have at the same time an explicit $J'(n)$ in the statement and a CFSG-free proof.
 The present paper is the first to have both properties for an arbitrary field $K$.

 Our interest in the question stems from our previous work on {\em dimensional estimates}.
-These tools were developed first in \cite[\S 4]{LP11} in a non-explicit form, and then used in several papers in the context of Babai's conjecture.
-Most recently, the authors in joint work with Helfgott gave explicit dimensional estimates in order to achieve sharper diameter bounds for untwisted classical groups \cite{BDH21,BDH24}, and a natural question was whether the rest of the techniques of \cite{LP11} could be made equally explicit.
-In the present paper, we follow the procedure in \cite{LP11}, sharpening and cleaning the route taken by them through the strategies involved in the proofs of~\cite{BDH21, BDH24}.
+These tools were developed first in~\cite[\S 4]{LP11} in a non-explicit form, and then used in several papers in the context of Babai's conjecture.
+Most recently, the authors in joint work with Helfgott gave explicit dimensional estimates in order to achieve sharper diameter bounds for untwisted classical groups~\cite{BDH21,BDH24}, and a natural question was whether the rest of the techniques of~\cite{LP11} could be made equally explicit.
+In the present paper, we follow the procedure in~\cite{LP11}, sharpening and cleaning the route taken by them through the strategies involved in the proofs of~\cite{BDH21, BDH24}.